-SchoolTutoring Academy’s tutoring programs for Radnor Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Radnor Township, Pennsylvania students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Radnor Township School District has carefully written goals and a plan strategically designed to get them to their goals by the year 2019.
 These goals which govern their plan include: providing a Safe & Caring Environment for their students and faculty, fostering Student Achievement within their schools, providing Efficient & Effective Operations within the entire district, and providing Clear, Consistent Communication within each of their district schools.
 These over-arching goals play into how the district is run as well as how their curriculum is planned.

 We currently cover the following Radnor Township-area school district: Radnor Township School District.

 Educating Our Parents: Understanding the Radnor Township District Curriculum

 Within their curriculum, Radnor Township School District follows or exceeds expectations set out by the Federal as well as the state departments of education.
 They maintain all the regular expected classes in basic core subjects, arts, history, finance, languages, and others.
 They also maintain programs for gifted students and students with special needs.